echemdb/website/README.md

-This project builds a website from the [eletrochemistry-data repository](https://github.com/echemdb/electrochemistry-data) which contains high quality experimental and theoretical data on electrochemical systems.
-The standardized and validated data displayed on the [projects website](https://www.echemdb.org/cv) so far is from the community and publications aiming at fullfilling the [FAIR principles](https://www.go-fair.org/fair-principles/).
+This project builds a website from the [electrochemistry-data repository](https://github.com/echemdb/electrochemistry-data) which contains high quality experimental and theoretical data on electrochemical systems.
+The standardized and validated data displayed on the [projects website](https://www.echemdb.org/cv) so far is from the community and publications aiming at fulfilling the [FAIR principles](https://www.go-fair.org/fair-principles/).

 The repository can be browsed on [our